MC-GPT/.github/profile/README.md

 In conclusion, our team hopes to provide appliance control along with a game function that will reduce the tasks required by party hosts, resulting in a more seamless party and help all participants leave with a memorable party experience.

 ## 🌟 Main Functions
-👉 MY HOME / GUEST
+👉 Space Separation : MY HOME / GUEST

-👉 LIGHTING Appliances
+👉 LIGHTING Appliances Control

-👉 AI MINI-GAME
+👉 AI MINI-GAMEs

 ## 🙋🏻‍♂️ Group Member
 |Name|Dept|E-mail|Role|